-The Department has fostered some excellent external partnerships with, among others, the Birmingham and Midland Institute, Black Country
+The Department has fostered some excellent external partnerships with, among others, the Birmingham and Midland Institute, Black Country extremely well.

-Living Museum, Markfield Institute of Higher Education, Queen's Foundation and Writing West Midlands.
+Professor Frank Leishman Dean, Faculty of Arts, Society and Professional Studies ARTS AND HUMANITIES he Department of Arts and Humanities brings together the four subject areas of Drama, English and Creative Writing, History and Theology, and will be an important player in the University's efforts towards achieving Research Degree Awarding Powers (RDAP), including - as it now does - one professor, six readers and a high concentration of MPhil/PhD Living Museum, Markfield Institute of Higher Education, Queen's Foundation and Writing West Midlands.
 Drama maintains a prominent profile in the city through regular student performances in professional spaces, and through CADLab's innovative hospital bedside theatre work, supported by BBC Children in Need.
 The Department is actively considering new curriculum developments in Liberal Arts, Philosophy and Politics.

-HEALTH AND BEHAVIOURAL SCIENCES

-he Department brings together the three subject areas of Counselling and Psychotherapy, Psychology and Sport and Health.
+HEALTH AND BEHAVIOURAL SCIENCES he Department brings together the three subject areas of Counselling and Psychotherapy, Psychology and Sport and Health.
 A key feature of the Department's provision is professional accreditation, with a number of its courses recognised by the British Association of Counselling and Psychotherapy (BACP), British Psychological Society (BPS) and UK Council for Psychotherapy (UKCP).
-Since their recent introduction to the portfolio, new courses in Health and Social Care have been recruiting extremely well.

-The Department has links with a wide range of external organisations, including local football club foundations, the Belfry Golf Course, St Basil's Charity, and the Birmingham and Solihull Mental Health NHS Foundation Trust, the latter reflecting the significant Departmental staff expertise that exists within the field of mental health studies.

-Sport and PE alumni will be interested to know that Newman continues to invest in improvements to its sports facilities; this semester saw the successful launch on campus of our

-new stateof-the-art 3G
+Since their recent introduction to the portfolio, new courses in Health and Social Care have been recruiting The Department has links with a wide range of external organisations, including local football club foundations, the Belfru Golf Course, St Basil's Charity, and the Birmingham and Solihull Mental Health NHS Foundation Trust, the latter reflecting the significant Departmental staff expertise that exists within the field of mental health studies.
+Sport and PE alumni will be interested to know that Newman continues to invest in improvements to its sports facilities: this semester saw the successful launch on campus of our new stateof-the-art 3G football pitch.
+Unfortunatelu it was not so successful for the Staff Football Team. who lost 7-0 to the Students' Team in the inaugural match durina Freshers' Week!

-football pitch.

-Unfortunately

-it was not so

-successful for

-the Staff Football

-Team, who

-lost 7-0 to the

-Students' Team

-in the inaugural

-match during

-Freshers' Week!